Jason Wilcox

-Jason Malcolm Wilcox (born 15 March 1971) is an English football coach and former professional footballer.
-Wilcox is the current director of football at English side Southampton F.C..
+Jason Malcolm Wilcox (born 15 March 1971) is an English football executive, coach, and former professional footballer.
+He is currently serving as the Director of Football at Premier League club Manchester United.

 As a player, Wilcox was a left winger from 1989 until 2006, notably in the Premier League for Blackburn Rovers, where he won the title in 1995.
 He also played in the top flight for Leeds United and for Leicester City in the Championship.
 He retired following a brief stint in the Football League with Blackpool.
 He made three appearances for England.

 After retiring from football, Wilcox was initially a co-commentator for BBC Radio Lancashire before moving into coaching with Manchester City in 2012.
-He went on to become the academy director at Premier League side Manchester City, a post he held until 2023.
+He went on to become the academy director at Premier League side Manchester City, a post he held until 2023 when he joined Southampton.
+He left Southampton in April 2024 to join Manchester United.

+Early life

+Jason Malcolm Wilcox was born in Farnworth, Lancashire.

 Club career

 Blackburn Rovers

 Wilcox joined Blackburn Rovers at the age of sixteen after his father wrote to the club asking for a trial.
 After impressing at training on Sunday, Wilcox signed a contract on the Monday, before playing in the FA Youth Cup final only weeks after.
 Rovers youth-team manager Jim Furnell described him as "one of the best young midfielders in English football".

 Wilcox would go on to score 33 goals in over 300 games with Blackburn, whom he also captained.
-Wilcox was one of the only first-team players of that era who came from the club's own youth system and was not signed from other teams with the multimillion-pound investments of Jack Walker.
 He played an important part in the title-winning Blackburn team of 1995.
 Playing on the left flank with attacking fullback Graeme Le Saux behind him and Stuart Ripley on the opposite flank, they forged a strong attacking line-up with Alan Shearer and Chris Sutton.
-International recognition was harder to come by for Wilcox and he managed only 3 international caps despite his effective partnership with Shearer, Le Saux and Tim Sherwood.

 Lengthy injury problems restricted Wilcox's effectiveness in subsequent seasons and, after experiencing relegation with Blackburn, he moved on to Leeds United for £4 million in December 1999.
-With the club having just been relegated and with the emergence of Damien Duff, Rovers saw it as good business for a successful youth product.
-He was Blackburn's longest serving player at the time of joining Leeds.
+With the club having just been relegated and with the emergence of winger Damien Duff, Blackburn viewed the sale of Wilcox as good business for a successful youth product.
+He was Blackburn's longest-serving player at the time of joining Leeds.